some-guy250/AutoMonster/README.md

 ### Step 3: Configure Emulator Settings

-To ensure the scripts runs, configure the emulator settings as follows:
+To ensure the script run, configure the emulator settings as follows:

 - **Resolution**: Set the resolution to 1280x720
 - **DPI**: Set the DPI to 240